 For the avoidance of this situation, the sender of a MIC has the possibility to define a "scheduled stop".
-Using a schedule stop will alter the deactivation of the MIC: the deactivation will not imply the automatic rejection of all the hourly sub-orders.
-On the contrary, the first (i.e. the cheapest) hourly sub-order in the periods that contain scheduled stop (up to period 3) will not be rejected but will be treated as any hourly order.
+Using a schedule stop will alter the deactivation of the MIC: the deactivation will not imply the automatic rejection of all the curve sub-orders.
+On the contrary, the first (i.e. the cheapest) curve sub-order in the periods that contain scheduled stop will not be rejected but will be treated as any curve order.